BEST TORONTO MAPLE LEAFS BETTING ODDS

 Maple Leafs Hart Trophy

 Auston Matthews became the first Maple Leafs player since Ted Kennedy in 1955 to win the league’s MVP award.
 Can he catch lightning in a bottle again?
-Well, you’ll find him at around +1000 to start the year, ahead of everyone in the league other than Connor McDavid.
-It’ll be tough for him to return to the top, but with as a regular member of the Top 10 and multi-time finalist, he’s a name to watch until he isn’t.
+It’ll be tough for him to return to the top, but as a regular member of the Top 10 and multi-time finalist, he’s a name to watch until he isn’t.

 Maple Leafs Vezina Trophy

-There are really only a few goaltenders in the NHL who can be trusted to be safe picks for the best goalie Vezina contention at any given time – the position is extremely volatile and there aren’t many guys who stand well above the others right now.
-With that said, you can get Leafs starter Ilya Samsonov at roughly +6000 odds on most markets, and Joseph Woll at about +8000.
+There are really only a few goaltenders in the NHL who can be trusted to be safe picks for the best goalie Vezina contention at any given time.
+The position is extremely volatile and there aren’t many guys who stand well above the others right now.
+With that said, Leafs starter Joseph Woll sat at +5000 at most books at the start of the season.

 Maple Leafs Norris Trophy

 Toronto’s blue line is probably the best it’s been in the modern era, with depth all the way down the pairs when fully healthy.
-With that said, they don’t have an elite, perennial Norris threat on the back end to take home best defenseman.
+With that said, they don’t have an elite Norris threat on the back end to take home best defenseman.
 They do, however, have Morgan Rielly, who you’ll find just outside the top 30 at most books at around +10000.
-While voters are getting more analytically inclined, they do still like their counting stats and plus/minus, and Rielly has been known to get votes in years where his stick is hot (5th place in 2018/198, 11th last season).
+While voters are getting more analytically inclined, they do still like their counting stats and plus/minus, and Rielly has been known to get votes in years where his stick is hot.
 It’s hard to call for anyone but Cale Makar to win the Norris in any given year at this point, but if Rielly is healthy and continues to play on the top powerplay unit, you could see him in the mix.

 Jack Adams Award

 Not every book will carry the Coach of the Year award, and the lines can certainly get weird on this.
-Some books even have odds on whether or not Leafs coach Sheldon Keefe makes it through the season.
-At the same time, most books that do carry the Jack Adams award have Keefe pretty high up on the list to win the award, putting him at roughly +1400.
-Honestly, the Jack Adams is a very tricky award, with it tending to go to the team who improved the most or surprised most positively in the standings and really relies most on goaltending.
-So while Keefe often feels like one of the best coaches in the league, and routinely has among the best record, a bet here is most likely a bet with your gut.
+Most books that do carry the Jack Adams award have Leaf’s coach Craig Berube third up on the list to win the award, putting him at roughly +900.
+Honestly, the Jack Adams is a very tricky award, and it tends to go to the team who improved the most or surprised most positively in the standings, and really relies most on goaltending.
+So while Berube is ranked highly as one of the best coaches in the league, a bet here is most likely a bet with your gut.

 Rocket Richard Trophy